Tristan-O/ArbitraryMoleculesForLAMMPS/README.md

 Throughout these examples, I have been using the following functions:
 ##### Box(boxDims, pointSpacing=0.5)
-Constructor of a Box object, this takes the dimensions of the box you will be working with as a list: [Lx, Ly, Lz]  will tell the box to span from -Lx/2:Lx/2, etc... pointSpacing is the approximate spacing between the atoms that you desire.
-I have found that 0.5 works well but if you want your atoms to start closer together or farther apart you may change that parameter.
+Constructor of a Box object, this takes the dimensions of the box you will be working with as a list: [Lx, Ly, Lz]  will tell the box to span from -Lx/2:Lx/2, etc...
+Box also keeps track of occupied points in a lattice, this is not really necessary but I am too lazy to change it right now. pointSpacing is how far apart these points are generated.

 ##### Box.define_atom_type(atomType, mass=1., diameter=1., density=1.)
 Define the parameters associated with the type of the atom - mass, diameter, and density

-##### Box.add_polymer(polymer, startPos=[0,0,0], minDistance=None)
+##### Box.add_polymer(polymer, startPos=None)
 This function must be called on a box object.
-It takes a Polymer object to add to the box and a place to start that polymer at, and a minimum distance that the atoms must be spaced from each other, which will default to 0.5* the pointSpacing argument that was provided in the constructor of this Box.
+It takes a Polymer object to add to the box and a place to start that polymer at (defaults to a random spot)

 ##### Box.add_solvents(numSolvents, solventType, minDistance=0.5)
+'''
+Removed
+'''
 This function allows you to add discrete individual atoms not bonded to any others into your box.
 It takes the number of solvents you wish to add and the type of atom you want to assign to them, as well as a minimum distance as Box.add_polymer() has.
 It generates a 3D lattice of points to place the solvent atoms on, with some random displacement to help with minimization.

 ##### Box.write_box(outputFileLoc)
 This function writes the box to a LAMMPS data file.
 This should only be done when all polymers/solvents have been added to it.

-##### Polymer(initAtomType)
+##### Polymer(Node)
-Constructor of a polymer, initializes a Polymer object with a single Node of the type provided by initAtomType.
+Constructor of a polymer, initializes a Polymer object with a single Node.
+Polymer can then be built from that Node.

-##### Polymer.add_chain(chainLen, atomType)
-Adds a chain to this Polymer of length chainLen and all of the atoms it contains will have type atomType.
-Returns a Chain.

-##### Polymer.add_loop_segment(segLen, atomType, loop)
-Adds a loop segment belonging to the Loop "loop".
-Similar to Polymer.add_chain(), returns a LoopSegment.

-##### Polymer.add_node(atomType)
-Adds a Node to a polymer.
-Returns a Node.

 ##### Polymer.get_chain_by_id(chainID),
 ##### Polymer.get_node_by_id(nodeID)